linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 1. On the homepage of Control Center, click on ![display_normal](icon/display_normal.svg).
 2. Click on **Brightness** to enter the interface for brightness settings.
-   - Enable **Night Shift**, the screen tone will be auto adjusted by help of figuring out your location.

 ##### Set Screen Direction